Dyalog/APLCourse/docs/broken-keyboard-problems.md

 For each of the following problems:

-- Read the prompt and think of which primitive function behaves in the way described.
+- Read the prompt and think about which primitive function behaves in the way described.
 - Write a function which matches the description but does not use that primitive function.

 ---